-Red is for tulips and the delicious apples we put on the Haft-seen table during Nowruz, our New Year celebration.
+Red is for tulips and for the delicious apples we put on the Haft-seen table during Nowruz, our New Year celebration.
 Red is the color of the goldfish we keep in a bowl of water for the New Year.
 Goldfish is the symbol of life.

 Silver is the color of a metal tray holding consecrated items.
 Silver is also the color of the cup holding the sacred water used in the Jashn ceremony.
 Metal represents strength in the Zoroastrian religion.

 Gold is the color of farvahar necklace my mom wears.
 It is also the color of afrinagan in our fire temple.
 Farvahar is the symbol of Zoroastrianism and an afrinagan is a container to hold the sacred fire.

 Green is the color of the batch my grandma wears in Yazd.
 Green is the symbol of happiness and prosperity.
 A batch is a large rectangular head covering worn by some traditional Zoroastrian women.

 Green is also for the twigs the mobad holds in his hands when he reads the Avesta.
 The twigs represent immortality.

 Orange is the color of fire which is God’s seventh creation.
 Fire is sacred because it’s the symbol of wisdom and truth.
 So when we pray we turn to fire to remember God, but we don’t worship it.

 White is the color of my Sadreh.
 I wear my Sadreh every day so I remember to be honest and kind to everyone.
 The color white is the symbol of purity.
 Check this page to learn more about Sadreh-pushi.